jb-oliveira/rust-example/README.md

 # rust-crud
-Basic Crud example in Rust using no frameworks.
+Basic CRUD example in Rust using no frameworks.